 Requirement Questions to ask Training for recreational divers as appropriate.
 How does the dive operator ensure training for recreational divers is appropriate?

-What to look for General All diver certification courses comply with the AS4005 series as a minimum or another equivalent internationally recognised training series.
+What to look for General All diver certification courses comply with the AS/NZS 2299 series as a minimum, or another equivalent internationally recognised training series.
 Training, qualifications and employment of dive instructors Dive instructors hold a current scuba instructor's certificate.
 Dive instructors have been examined for fitness to dive in accordance with medical criteria in AS/NZS 2299.1 Medical certificate of fitness to dive is current (within 12 months).
 System of work in place that controls participation in diving when known predisposing factors exist (eg flying, illness).
-Resort courses Participants complete a medical declaration containing information as pe Appendix A of AS/NZS 2299.3.
+Resort courses Participants complete a medical declaration containing information as per Appendix A of AS/NZS 2299.3.
 If any medical condition is disclosed, medical advice sought from diving medical practitioner before any diving takes place.
 No dives in excess of 12m.
-Supervision ratios as per 1.6 above.
+Supervision ratios as per 1.5 above.
 Resort courses conducted according to training organisation's published standards and procedures.
 Instructor has students under close personal supervision at all times and able to render immediate assistance if required.
-Minimum skills taught: o mask clear o regulator removal and replacement (underwater)o emergency ascent procedures.
+Minimum skills taught: mask clear regulator removal and replacement (underwater) emergency ascent procedures.
 On completion, participants issued with a numbered certificate of participation, approved by the training organisation.
 Advanced or specialty certificate training Diving procedures established for those trainees are consistent with provisions of AS/NZS 2299.3.
 Participants are medically fit to dive.
 Penetration diving is advised by divers who are suitably equipped and qualified to an applicable, recognised certifying organisation standard.
-Information • AS/NZS 2299.3: p.21 DIVA code of practice: p.18
+Information • AS/NZS 2299.3: p.20-21